 - 1. Failure to resolve coexisting sinus infections, or recurrence of coexisting sinus problems and/or polyps, or the need for further or more aggressive surgery. - 2.
 Bleeding.
 In rare situations, a need for blood products or a blood transfusion.
 You have the right, should you choose, to have autologous or designated donor directed blood prepared in advance in case an emergency transfusion was necessary.
 You are encouraged to consult with your doctor if you are interested in this option. - 3.
 Chronic nasal drainage or excessive dryness or crusting of the nose or sinuses. - 4.
 Need for allergy evaluation, treatments, or environmental controls.
 Surgery is neither a cure for nor a substitute for good allergy control or treatment. - 5.
 Failure to improve or resolve concurrent respiratory illness such as, but not limited to asthma, bronchitis, or cough. - 6.
 Failure to resolve associated "sinus or nasal" headaches.
 The exact cause of headaches can be difficult to determine or be multi-factorial.
 You may require consultation with another specialist such as a neurologist. - 7.
-Damage to the eye and its associated structures, or damage to the skull base with resulting meningitis, brain abscess, or leakage of spinal fluid (very rare).
-Sometimes these complications can occur simply as a result of chronic or acute infection of the sinuses. - 8.
-Permanent numbness of the upper teeth, palate, or face. - 9.
-Prolonged pain/discomfort, impaired healing, and the need for hospitalization. - 10.
+Damage to the eye and its associated structures (very rare), including blurred vision, decreased visual acuity, double vision and blindness. - 8.
+Damage to the skull base with resultant meningitis, brain abscess, or leakage of spinal fluid (very rare).
+Sometimes these complications can occur simply as a result of chronic or acute infection of the sinuses. - 9.
+Permanent numbness of the upper teeth, palate, or face. - 10.
+Prolonged pain/discomfort, impaired healing, and the need for hospitalization. - 11.
 Failure to restore or worsening of the sense of smell or taste, or failure to relieve nosebleeds.